Nickkr/VSLab-Master/readme.md

 You also can use the `package-build-up.cmd` script for compiling the sources with your local maven, building the docker images and start the services.

 * The maven pom in your working directory is used for compilation.
+* The first argument is passed to maven a artifactId to select the builded project, even if your working directory pom contains other projects.
+* The following arguments are passed to `docker-compose up` for starting other services, too.
 * You can pass the same arguments as for `docker-compose build` and `docker-compose up`, to specify a service.

 Example usage: